Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 Concluding Lines

 Office 365 offers a great number of features to its users and shared mailbox is one of them.
-But there are some Office 365 shared mailbox limitations which can cause data loss or the organizations which they cannot afford.
-As nowadays, large amount of data is processed on daily basis and O365 shared mailbox size limit of 50 GB is allocated.
-So, it becomes important for the organizations to keep a copy of their crucial data in local system.
-Therefore, we have shared a secure and reliable solution for the users to do the same.
+However, there are some Office 365 shared mailbox limitations that can cause data loss or organizations that they cannot afford.
+Nowadays, a large amount of data is processed daily and an O365 shared mailbox size limit of 50 GB is allocated.
+So, it becomes important for organizations to keep a copy of their crucial data in the local system.
+Therefore, we have shared a secure and reliable solution for the users to get rid of the limitations of shared mailbox Office 365.